rayyan-14/loifoi-backend/README.md

 - MySQL
 - HTML + JavaScript (basic)

-# Application Properties has been removed to save the credentials
+# application.properties has been removed to save the credentials